omerfarukyuce/Anemia-Types-Classification-EDA-Prediction-Keras/README.md

-# 🩸 Anemia Types Classification
+# 🩸Anemia Types Classification EDA&Prediction Keras

 This project aims to classify different types of anemia using a dataset containing various blood test parameters.
 The classification is achieved using a deep learning model built with Keras.